abenassi/xlseries/README.md

 ![](https://raw.githubusercontent.com/abenassi/xlseries/master/docs/xl_screenshots/test_case_4_5.png)
 ![](https://raw.githubusercontent.com/abenassi/xlseries/master/docs/xl_screenshots/test_case_6_7.png)

 * **Parameters**: Together with the excel file, some parameters about the series must be provided.
-This could be passed to get_data_frames() as path to a JSON file or as a python dictionary.
-In future development stages more and more [parameters](#parameters) will be discovered by the package and the user will not need to provide them all, but as a way to increase the speed (less work will have to be done by the package if the user specify more parameters).
+These could be passed to get_data_frames() as a path to a *JSON file* or as a *python dictionary*. `xlseries` use about 14 parameters to characterize the time series of a spreadsheet, but only 4 of them are *critical* most of the time: the rest can be guessed by the package.
+The only difference between specifying more or less parameters than the 4 critical is the total time that `xlseries` will need to complete the task (more parameters, less time).
+  * Go to the [parameters](#parameters) section for a more detailed explanation about how to use them, and when you need to specify more than the basic 4 (`headers_coord`, `data_starts`, `frequency` and `time_header_coord`).

-To give it a try, you can use this [ipython notebook template](docs/notebooks/Example use case.ipynb).
-If you want to see the test cases that are passing all the tests and get an idea of how far is going `xlseries` at the moment, check out this [ipython notebook with the 7 test cases](docs/notebooks/Test cases.ipynb).
+Take a look to this [ipython notebook template](docs/notebooks/Example use case.ipynb) to get started!.

+If you want to dig inside the test cases and get an idea of how far is going `xlseries` at the moment, check out this [ipython notebook with the 7 test cases](docs/notebooks/Test cases.ipynb).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->